Malls must move beyond shopping to survive in Internet era

 "More shopping centre developers will have early talks with these sorts of tenants as well as the big anchor retailers," Beccar said.

-Mall owners like Land Securities (LAND.L), Intu (INTUP.L), Westfield WDC.AX and Klepierre (LOIM.PA) have increased the number of restaurants and cinemas to persuade shoppers to stay longer, and offer promotions to reward frequent shoppers who can be tracked via their mobile phones.
+Mall owners like Land Securities, Intu, Westfield and Klepierre have increased the number of restaurants and cinemas to persuade shoppers to stay longer, and offer promotions to reward frequent shoppers who can be tracked via their mobile phones.

 COMMUNITY CENTRES, ADVENTURE PARKS